-The Park District prohibits gambling while on the job or while acting within the scope of employment. will not be tolerated and will be grounds for Any employee who violates this policy may be subject to disciplinary action up to and including immediate discharge.
+The Park District prohibits gambling while on the job or while acting within the scope of employment.
+Any employee who violates this policy may be subject to disciplinary action up to and including immediate discharge.

 The Park District prohibits fighting on its premises.
 An employee, who instigates physical violence or threatens physical violence, may be subject to disciplinary action, up to immediate discharge.